hubertrybka/profis/README.md

 For more info on the classifier, please refer to [scikit-learn documentation](https://scikit-learn.org/stable/api/index.html).

-Now a file with the trained model should be saved in 'my_results' directory.
+Now a file with the trained model should be saved in `my_results` directory.
 Locate the directory, and save the path to a model.pkl file created by the training script inside.

 It should look like this: